The scuba diving Philippines experience is unforgettable, which is why we have the complete guide to help you plan your perfect scuba diving trip!

+If you are looking to experience one of the best outdoor adventures in the Philippines, then head to Tubbataha Feels.
 This natural park is a UNESCO World Heritage Site in the heart of the Sulu Sea.
-This is the best diving spots in the Philippines and one of the most biodiverse diving spots on earth.
+This is the best diving spot in the Philippines and one of the most biodiverse diving spots on earth.
 You can see over 600 species of fish and 360 species of coal here along with 11 species of sharks and 13 species of dolphins.

 Puerto Galera, Mindoro

 One of the most popular diving sites in the Philippines is Pure Galera.
 It has an extensive range of diving spots for all divers; from beginners to advanced and for those looking for wide-angle photography or macro photography.
-These sites can be found within a 10 minute boar ride from stunning beaches, making this a fantastic holiday destination in the Philippines.
+These sites can be found within a 10-minute boat ride from stunning beaches, making this a fantastic holiday destination in the Philippines.

-Best known for its Sardine Run, Moalboal is fantastic dive spot near Panagsamsa Beach; around 7 million sardines are estimated to be found here.
-You can scuba dive, free dive or snorkel in these waters to witness the sardine bait ball movement.
-You will also find canyons, caves and big schools of fish as you scuba divine this area, especially if you head to Pescador Island or Magic Point.
+Best known for its Sardine Run, Moalboal is a fantastic dive spot near Panagsamsa Beach; around 7 million sardines are estimated to be found here.
+You can scuba dive, free dive, or snorkel in these waters to witness the sardine bait ball movement.
+You will also find canyons, caves, and big schools of fish as you scuba diving this area, especially if you head to Pescador Island or Magic Point.

-Just 2 hours away from Manilla, Anilao diving site is a fantastic spot to dive, especially for those looking for macro photography opportunities.
-Secret Bay is the best must dive site in this area, full of mimic output, wonderpus and frogfish.
+Just 2 hours away from Manilla, the Anilao diving site is a fantastic spot to dive, especially for those looking for macro photography opportunities.
+Secret Bay is the best must-dive site in this area, full of mimic output, wonderpus, and frogfish.

 - We LOVE this camera for our travel photography.